Delightful Distributed Policy Gradient: MNIST Diagnostic

 \subsection{Experimental Details}

 Each MNIST image $x$ is presented as a contextual bandit: the agent samples a label $a \in \{0,\dots,9\}$ from a softmax policy $\pi_\theta(a \mid x)$ and receives reward $r = \mathbb{I}\{a = y\}$; the true label $y$ is never observed.
 The policy is a two-layer ReLU MLP with hidden width 100, trained with Adam (learning rate $10^{-3}$) over minibatches of $B{=}100$ images.
 We validate every 500 gradient steps on the full 10{,}000-image test set with greedy decoding.
-We use the model's expected reward under its own policy as a value baseline, i.e.\ $b(x)=\sum_a \pi_\theta(a\mid x)\,r(a)=\pi_\theta(y\mid x)$.
+We use an oracle expected-reward baseline,

+which requires the true label and is therefore used only as a diagnostic control.
 Because the learner never observes $y$ directly, this is oracle supervision used only for this diagnostic; it gives every method access to the best possible baseline, ensuring that performance differences reflect gradient weighting rather than baseline quality.

 Staleness is modeled by storing the last $D$ learner checkpoints and sampling actor parameters uniformly at random from this buffer.
 We sweep $D \in \{0, 1, 3, 10, 30, 100, 300, 1000\}$.
 We compare three methods, all sharing architecture, optimizer, and baseline: REINFORCE uses the stale-policy gradient without correction; PG applies exact importance weighting $\pi_\theta(a \mid x) / \mu_{\theta'}(a \mid x)$ using the stored checkpoint that generated the action; DG ($\eta{=}1$) weights updates by $\sigma(\text{delight}/\eta)$ using no importance weights and no knowledge of the actor's policy.
 All results average over 30 seeds with $\pm 1$ standard error.
 The learning rate was selected for best average performance across methods at $D{=}30$; we did not tune per-method.